List of United States Army installations in Germany

 The United States Army has over 40 military installations in Germany, two of which are scheduled to close.
 Over 220 others have already been closed, mostly following the end of the Cold War in the 1990s.
-Many were positioned strategically to serve as forward posts in any war against the USSR.
+Many were positioned strategically to serve as forward posts, in any war against the USSR.
+Those bases host approximately 36,400 U.S. troops as of 2026.